Do you need to make wood repairs before painting or screwing into old wooden objects?

 Tips for Finding the Right Epoxy Hole Filler

-It should not be too challenging to find a compatible wood epoxy because most of them are formulated for screwing.
+Finding a compatible wood epoxy should not be too challenging because most of them are formulated for screwing.

 If you are unsure how to verify the compatibility, ask someone at your local hardware store for assistance.